enesuur/crm-mini/README.md

 ## Install Dependencies:

 Once you've navigated into the project directory, you need to install the necessary dependencies.
-Anitalk uses either Yarn, npm, or pnpm as a package manager.
+Crm-mini uses either Yarn, npm, or pnpm as a package manager.
 Choose your preferred one and run the corresponding command:

 ```
 yarn install